egallesio/STklos/README.md

 support for 122 SRFIs.
 You can now use the [cURL](https://curl.se/libcurl/) library thanks to the new **curl** extension.

+**October 2024**
+The 2.10 versions enhances the REPL, the documentation and numerical functions.
+It adss support for 3 new [**SRFIs**](https://www.stklos.net/srfi.html) giving a complete support for 125 SRFIs.

 SRFI Support
 ------------